(For Family Mediation, please refer to the “Mediation” section)

 Separations involving businesses or farms are particularly complex.
 There are many special rules that apply to business division and income calculation.
 In many cases, spouses wish to ensure that the business or farm can continue to operate unimpeded by the separation and property division, so that it can continue to benefit your family.
 Farming in particular is a very distinct lifestyle, with unique seasonal demands, income tax calculations, inheritance considerations, and high financing demands to be able to afford equipment.

 Our Family Law arbitrators have a wealth of experience addressing divorces and separations involving businesses or farms.
-Norm Picard, QC started his career at a firm known for business law.
 Ken Proudman started his career focusing on business law and tax reorganizations at an agricultural law firm.
 He has also lived on a farm.
 When he is not arbitrating, Ken’s practice consists almost entirely of divorces and separations involving businesses or farms.
-Our arbitrators have taught other lawyers at dozens of seminars and have taught law students the law of business and tax issues in Family Law at University of Alberta Faculty of Law courses.
+Our arbitrator taught other lawyers at dozens of seminars and have taught law students the law of business and tax issues in Family Law at University of Alberta Faculty of Law courses.
 BARR LLP has a practice group of lawyers who handle divorces and separations involving family businesses or farms.